-\paragraph{Influence of Examples in Meta Prompt} To investigate the impact of jailbreak template examples in the meta prompt, we conduct two sets of experiments: one is to provide the attacker with examples of varying quality, while the other involves a cold-start without any examples.
-The results are presented in Table~\ref{tab:influence_of_examples}.
+\paragraph{Influence of Examples in Meta Prompt.} To investigate the impact of jailbreak template examples in the meta prompt, we conduct two sets of experiments: one is to provide the attacker with examples of varying quality, while the other involves a cold-start without any examples.
+Table~\ref{tab:influence_of_examples} shows the results.
 The quality of examples in group 1-3 is shown in Table~\ref{tab:example_groups} of Appendix~\ref{app:example_perform}.
 It is evident that even when starting with relatively mediocre jailbreak templates as examples (in settings (2) LLaMA-2-7B and (3) ChatGPT), we are still able to generate significantly improved new jailbreak templates by increasing the number of rounds.
 However, in the absence of examples, all attacker models, except for GPT-4, fail to generate prompt templates that meet the format requirements.
-Setting (4) demonstrates the performance of GPT-4 as an attacker model in a cold-start scenario without any examples.
-Moreover, by utilizing these prompts as examples, we are able to further enhance the outcomes in the setting (5).
-In summary, unlike GPTFuzzer which requires 77 high-quality seed jailbreak prompts, our method \mname only requires a few examples that can be either crafted manually or generated using GPT-4.
+Setting (4) demonstrates the cold-start performance of GPT-4 as an attacker model.
+Moreover, by utilizing the prompts from (4) as examples, we are able to further enhance the outcomes in setting (5).
+In summary, unlike GPTFuzzer which requires 77 high-quality seed jailbreak prompts, \mname only requires a few examples that can be either crafted manually or generated using GPT-4.

-\paragraph{Number of Streams and Iterations}
+\paragraph{Number of Streams and Iterations.}